crf8472/libarcstk/BUILD.md

 We describe the build configuration for the following profiles:
 - User (read: a developer who uses libarcstk in her project)
-- Contributing developer (who wants to debug and test)
+- Contributing developer (who wants to debug and test libarcstk)
 - Package maintainer (who intends to package libarcstk for some target system).